enstain/silk.js/Readme.md

 `NODE_ENV=production webpack` to build for production

+## Deploy

+`npm run deploy <production|staging>` - don't afraid about "ERR Protocol error: unbalanced quotes in request", it will save silk lib on the server anyway

 ## Sandbox

 `npm start` - run server, open localhost:8000 in browser and run webpack for hot changes in silk